GPS Drawing [Gallery] [Maps] [About]

 Congestion Charge Zone 12.8 mi 01:10:54

 A journey around the perimeter of an electronically and politically charged virtual boarder that was easy to navigate.
-Well signposted.
-Travelled anticlockwise and just kept to turning left unless warned of entering the surveillance area.
+It was clearly signposted and I travelled anticlockwise.
+I just kept to turning left unless I was warned of entering the surveillance area.

 Cycle Hire Zone 26.3 mi 04:07:58